hnbeck/NikosophyWeb/content/project/LogicAnime.en.md

 ### Realization

 Der Sourcecode will be [here](https://github.com/hnbeck/ECLogicAnime.git) in GitHub available.
 Requirements and user stories as well as more informationen werden will be collected in the  "RQ" directory.
 Implementation will be done in [SWI-Prolog](http://www.swi-prolog.org) and  [Processing](https://processing.org/).
-Processing can only produce Quicktime movies which may require to take an additional tool for producing mp4 or other formats.
+Processing can only produce QuickTime movies which may require to take an additional tool for producing mp4 or other formats.

 Everything runs first on a desktop and exchange information in ASCII format: